1EdTech/openbadges-specification/ob_v3p0/readme.md

 To load your local changes to [ob_v3p0.lines](ob_v3p0.lines) into the browser, simply upload the file to MPS.

-To load your local changes to [common_credentials.lines](common_credentials.lines) into the browser:

-1. Push your changes to origin.
+To load your local changes to [common_credentials.lines](common_credentials.lines) into the browser, push your changes to origin.
 This will kick off the action that updates the model in the MPS browser.

 #### Validating examples